Gary Vaynerchuk is the first person I heard talk about self-awareness.

 Sometimes opportunity is difficult to see, especially when you hold a somewhat cynical or pessimistic view of the world.
 Have you ever beat yourself up over a missed opportunity?
 Who hasn’t?
 Missing out on opportunities can make you question yourself and your situation.

-Threats in a SWOT are typically things that could render you or the company obsolete.
+Threats in a personal SWOT analysis are typically things that could render you or the company obsolete.
 Look at threats in this exercise as things that could slow your growth as a business or your advancement inside the company, such as new technology or late adoption of that new technology.
-Introspectively, could your weaknesses be such that they could hurt you within your organization?
+Introspectively, could your weaknesses hurt you within your organization?
 Could your schedule be stifling your creativity, forcing you to miss out on opportunities?

-SWOT can help you increase your self-awareness so long as you are asking yourself the right questions and seeking critical feedback from peers, mentors and coaches.
-When you receive feedback, make sure you are focused on asking the ‘what’ questions, not the ‘why’ questions—you want to stay focused on the future through self-improvement, not perpetuate the negative feedback loop.
+A personal SWOT analysis can help you increase your self-awareness so long as you are asking yourself the right questions and seeking critical feedback from peers, mentors and coaches.
+When you receive feedback, make sure you are focused on asking the “what” questions—not the “why” questions.
+You want to stay focused on the future through self-improvement, not perpetuate the negative feedback loop.

 Taking this proactive approach to understand your strengths and weaknesses in work and in life gives you the insight you need to self-assess where you are right now and where you want to be in the future.

 This article originally appeared in the March/April 2022 Issue of SUCCESS magazine.
-Photo by @MyJuly/Twenty20
+Photo by shurkin_son/Shutterstock.com